 - How to avoid plagiarism

 These are the topics for the talk.
-After this, there is a Question and Answer session planned, during which students can participate in the discussion and ask their questions.
+After this, there is a Question and Answer session planned, during which students can order essay or participate in the discussion and ask their questions.

 The webinar itself will take place on 25 November and will be held via Zoom.
 The cost of attendance is only £7, which is about $9.
 You should agree that it is a small price for your future success!